Sebkovacs/Portfolio-next/projects/hall-street.md

 pics: [
-{id: "1", image: '/1.jpg', alt: "Photomontage of the Dual Occupancy project from Hall St"}, {id: "2", image: '/2.jpg', alt: "Aerial view of the propsed development, showing the general nature of and size of the buildings"}, ]
+{id: "1", image: '/1.jpg', alt: "Photomontage of the Dual Occupancy project from Hall St"}, {id: "2", image: '/2.jpg', alt: "Aerial view of the propsed development, showing the general nature of and size of the buildings"}
+]

 north: -45